 Michigan Tech Builds on a Legacy to Welcome Future Generations of Students

 Michigan Technological University will honor alumnus and longtime supporter John Edgar McAllister by building a new Welcome Center named for him to introduce future students and their families to the campus.
-Michigan Tech’s Board of Control at its regular meeting on Dec.
+Michigan Tech’s Board of Trustees at its regular meeting on Dec.
 13, 2013, approved the $998,000 project, to be funded entirely by donors, with the majority coming from the John Edgar McAllister Trust.

 The John Edgar McAllister Welcome Center will consist of a 3,000 square foot addition and remodeling of another 1,500 square feet of the Memorial Union Building.